dwyvid1/nlw4-moveit-next/README.md

 ## 💻 Project

-[Move.it](https://moveit-deyvid.vercel.app/) came to remind you to exercise always! 💜
+[Move.it](https://moveit-deyvid.vercel.app/) came to remind you to exercise always! :hearts:

 This is a project developed during the **[Next Level Week](https://nextlevelweek.com/)**, presented by **[@Rocketseat](https://github.com/Rocketseat)** during February 22-28, 2021.